tidy-finance/website/docs/33_size_and_portfolio_building.md

 1. We gained several insights on the size distribution above.
 However, we did not analyse the average size across exchanges and industries.
 Which exchanges/industries have the largest firms?
 Plot the average firm size for the three exchanges over time.
 What do you see?
 1. We compute breakpoints but do not take a look at them in the exposition above.
 This might cover potential data errors.
 Plot the breakpoints for ten size portfolios over time.
 Then, take the difference between the two extreme portfolios and plot it.
 Describe your results.
 1. The returns that we analyse above do not account for differences in the exposure to market risk, i.e., the CAPM beta.
 Change the function `compute_portfolio_returns()` to output the CAPM alpha or beta instead of the average excess return.
 1. While you saw the spread in returns from the p-hacking exercise, we did not show which choices led to the largest effects.
-Find a way to investigate which choice variable has the largest impact on returns.
+Find a way to investigate which choice variable has the largest impact on the estimated size premium.
-1. We computed several size premiums, but they do not follow the definition of [@Fama1993].
+1. We computed several size premiums, but they do not follow the definition of @Fama1993.
 Which of our approaches comes closest to their SMB premium?